 A. You have probably been identified by a computer search based on federal and state informational returns.

 Q. I have a property manager/real estate agent renting my vacation property, have they paid my TA and GE tax?

 A. Its possible but unlikely unless you have specifically made this arrangement with them (in which case you probably would not be reading this Q & A).
 Your property manager has probably collected TA and GE from your short-term renters but probably has not remitted it to the State of Hawaii (they probably sent it to you.)

 Q. I don't have a TA license for my vacation rental, is that a problem?

 A. Yes.
 Hawaii has a regime of penalties for not having a license.
 Its also unlikely that you have been paying GE and TA taxes in the absence of a license.
 Hawaii has a range of civil and criminal sanctions for failure to comply with the tax laws.
-Additionally, on July 10, 2012, House Bill 2078 became law as Act 326 of 2012.
-Act 326 added numerous requirements for operators of vacation rentals and a number of new penalties for non-compliance.
+Act 204 of 2015 added numerous requirements for advertisers and operators of vacation rentals and a number of new penalties for non-compliance.
 Read more here.